This Week’s Big Deal: Crafting the Perfect Outreach Email

-Editor's Note: As we start the second half of 2019, we're looking back at some of the year's most popular posts on the LinkedIn Sales Blog.
-This one ranked No. 3.
+Editor's Note: As 2020 approaches, we're looking back at some of 2019's most popular posts on the LinkedIn Sales Blog.
+This one ranked No. 6.

 That’s how many outreach emails were analyzed by Backlinko and Pitchbox for their new study, designed to determine what’s working and what is not in today’s environment.

 “We looked at subject lines.
 We looked at personalization.
 We even looked at follow-up sequences,” says Backlinko Founder Brian Dean.

 What did this deep dive uncover?
 We pored over the findings and pulled six takeaways that modern B2B sellers need to know.
 Use these data-driven insights to take your sales outreach emails to the next level.

 In the digital era, email has become one of the primary methods for getting in touch with a new prospect.
 We all know how important it is to get it right with that initial outreach.
 Here’s what the voluminous data from Backlinko and Pitchbox showed.